 The rise of apprenticeships

 It seems as if schools frequently teach kids that university is the only way to become successful in life.
-Every step in a child’s education is seen as a step towards a university education or test whether they ‘have what it takes’ to study at this level.
+We tend to see every step in a child’s education as a step towards a university education or test whether they ‘have what it takes’ to study at this level.

 While going to university is a massive achievement and one that you should celebrate no matter what, we have to consider that some children either:

 - Aren’t suited to studying in a university environment

 - Have no desire to go to university

 - Don’t need to go to university to achieve their goals

 - Or perhaps they are only going to university as they feel they have no other choice

 Right now, a lot of people either see children as ‘university material’ or not.